TanStack/query/docs/src/pages/reference/QueryClient.md

 **Options**

-The options for `fetchQuery` are exactly the same as those of [`useQuery`](./useQuery), except the following: `enabled, refetchInterval, refetchIntervalInBackground, refetchOnWindowFocus, refetchOnReconnect, notifyOnChangeProps, notifyOnChangePropsExclusions, onSuccess, onError, onSettled, useErrorBoundary, select, suspense, keepPreviousData, placeholderData`; which are stictly for useQuery and useInfiniteQuery.
+The options for `fetchQuery` are exactly the same as those of [`useQuery`](./useQuery), except the following: `enabled, refetchInterval, refetchIntervalInBackground, refetchOnWindowFocus, refetchOnReconnect, notifyOnChangeProps, notifyOnChangePropsExclusions, onSuccess, onError, onSettled, useErrorBoundary, shouldThrowError, select, suspense, keepPreviousData, placeholderData`; which are stictly for useQuery and useInfiniteQuery.
 You can check the [source code](https://github.com/tannerlinsley/react-query/blob/361935a12cec6f36d0bd6ba12e84136c405047c5/src/core/types.ts#L83) for more clarity.

 **Returns**